Self-Identification Data Collection in Support of Equity, Diversity, and Inclusion

 - Frequently Asked Questions about the Self-identification Questionnaire

-As of summer 2018, the Social Sciences and Humanities Research Council (SSHRC) and the Natural Sciences and Engineering Research Council (NSERC) ask all applicants for funding competitions (grants, scholarships, and fellowships) to self-identify with information on age, gender, Indigenous identity, and status as a member of a visible minority group or person with a disability.
-The Canadian Institutes of Health Research (CIHR) has also implemented this requirement.
+As of summer 2018, the Social Sciences and Humanities Research Council (SSHRC) and the Natural Sciences and Engineering Research Council (NSERC) ask everyone submitting an application for funding competitions (grants, scholarships and fellowships) and increasingly individuals involved in the merit review of applications to self-identify with information on age, gender, Indigenous identity, visible minority and population group or disability.
+The Canadian Institutes of Health Research (CIHR) and the Canada Foundation for Innovation have also implemented this requirement.

 The granting agencies previously collected information on some identity factors but it was incomplete, collected in different ways, and lacked comparability.
 To address these concerns, the granting agencies are now using the same questions and categories of responses, which are closely aligned with the way similar data is collected by Statistics Canada.